Measuring changes in polarisation using Singular Value Decomposition of network graphs: Methods

-In the most general, directed, case under the RDPG model, each node $i \in \{1,...,N\}$ in a graph $G$ is associated with two vectors of traits, $L_i$ and $R_i$, that give the node position in a pair of metric spaces, $L$ and $R$. $L_i$ and $R_i$ are in general not directly observable.
-Then, the probability that an edge from node $i$ to node $j$ exists is given by the proximity of $L_i$ and $R_j$, namely by the dot product In other words, the position of a node in $L$ describe its outgoing edge topology, and the position of a node in $R$ describe its incoming edge topology.
-In general, given the two matrices $L$ and $R$, the edges are drawn with independent probabilities given by $L R$.
+In the most general, directed, case under the RDPG model, each node $i \in \{1,...,N\}$ in a graph $G$ is associated with two vectors of traits, $L_i$ and $R_i$, that give the node position in a pair of metric spaces, $Left$ and $Right$.
+All the node positions are such that the dot products are in the interval [0,1] for each $i, j \in \{1,...,N\}$..
+Then,the probability that an edge from node $i$ to node $j$ exists is defined by the proximity of $L_i$ and $R_j$, namely by the dot product In other words, the position of a node in $Left$ describe its outgoing edge topology, and the position of a node in $Right$ describe its incoming edge topology.
+In general, we define two matrices $L$ and $R$, such that the row $i$ of $L$ is $L_i$ and the column $i$ of $R$ is the vector $R_i$.The edge $i$ -> $j$ of the graph $G$ is hence drawn with independent probability given by the entry $(i,j)$ of the matrix product $L R$.
 We call the couple $(L,R)$ the \textit{RDPG embedding} of $G$.